WELLINGTON REAL ESTATE

 Wellington, Colorado is known as the state’s “Northern Gateway", and is a perfect place to search for a home.
 Wellington was founded in 1902 and incorporated in 1905 and named after C.L.
 Wellington, an employee of the Colorado and Southern Railroad.
 Early in the 20th century, it was a service town for drivers commuting to and from Cheyenne, Wyoming and Fort Collins.
 Small and large businesses began to establish their roots in Wellington in the 1990s, leading to the town’s recent growth.
 Common industries today include construction, manufacturing, retail trade, and the service industry.
 Wellington also serves as a bedroom community for the city of Fort Collins.
 This Larimer County town is considered a great place to raise a family or retire.
 A tight-knit community made up of just over 8,500 residents, Wellington has a genuine small-town feel that promises a relaxed and safe quality of life.
 Local highlights include a vibrant, historic downtown; proximity to excellent schools and colleges; affordable housing; and low development costs.

-Look for homes for sale in Wellington Colorado, the area invites buyers to explore a wide range of properties.
+There are many great homes for sale in Wellington, as the area invites buyers to explore a wide range of properties.
 Single-family homes come in a variety of styles and sizes.
 As in Wellington’s Northern Colorado neighbors, ranch-style and custom split-level homes are appealing, affordable options that can be found in the town’s cozy neighborhoods.
 There are also numerous acreage properties with pre-built farmhouses to choose from.
 Open tracts of land are likewise available and ready for development.
 These properties are hard to resist, as Wellington’s gorgeous views and the expansive natural environment add up to a distinctive country-style living experience.

 A diverse range of fun and recreational attractions and events add to Wellington’s appeal to homebuyers.
 Local highlights you can see and experience in this town include:

-The Harvest Farm’s annual Fall Festival, featuring a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy
+- The Harvest Farm’s annual Fall Festival, featuring a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy

-Centennial Park, the town’s oldest park sprawled across 1.75 acres, with facilities for picnics, sports, and youth development events staged by the Boys and Girls Club of Wellington
+- Centennial Park, the town’s oldest park sprawled across 1.75 acres, with facilities for picnics, sports, and youth development events staged by the Boys and Girls Club of Wellington

 Colorado’s Northern Gateway would love to have you live in any of its charming neighborhoods.
 We at Kittle Real Estate are ready to help and find great homes for sale in Wellington Colorado.
 Message us here or call 970-460-4444 or 970-218-9200.
 You can also send us an email at [email protected].